 You’ll also reduce the interest you’re paying on the accounts included in your DMP, which will lower your monthly payments.
-You’ll also not have to worry about the creditors included coming after you for payments as they will have agreed to the DMP plan.
+In addition, you won’t have to worry about your creditors coming after you for payments because they will have agreed to the DMP plan.

 Alternatives to debt management

 There are certainly times when a DMP is not the right option for addressing your debt.

 “I had a call forwarded to me in order to speak with a woman about settling her credit card bills for less than what she owed,” Resolve’s Michael Bovee says.
 “She had been on a DMP for close to two years by then.
 She could no longer keep up with her DMP payment.
 I asked about the chronology of events that caused her to enroll in a DMP, and why she could not keep up with it now…

 “She broke down some while relaying the details and concluded with telling me she ate one meal a day, and her child was wearing shoes a size or more too small.
 Come to find out that she qualified for Chapter 7 bankruptcy all along, which is what she went on to use to get a fresh start.”

 The good news is this process is fairly straightforward.
 By taking the following steps you should be able to quickly assess if a DMP is right for you.
 Even if you find it’s not, it can be a helpful process and can help you determine your best debt relief option.